 - Series: Tyler’s Trouble Trilogy (book 1)

-When a romance novel includes the line “I’ve been monogamous for a week”, you know you probably are not going to get any sort of actual romance from that book.
-Yet amazingly enough this book is categorized as a romantic comedy.
+When a romance novel includes the line “I’ve been monogamous for a week,” you know you probably will not get any actual romance from that book.
+Yet, amazingly enough, this book is categorized as a romantic comedy.

 The story is about a guy named Tyler who is in the Navy after four arrests.
-From the very beginning everything out of his mouth is a lie.
-Heck he even lied about his arrests to get into the Navy – saying he only had 2 instead of the 4 he really had.
-To cover up having a hangover he lies about his mother having cancer.
-To cover up a drunken brawl with some other sailors he lies about having a gay brother who got killed.
-Through the entire book he cheats on his girlfriend.
-He lies to her and everyone else about pretty much everything you can think of.
-He’s very casual about it too.
-I mean when I say this guy lies, I’m not kidding when I say he probably tells 40 lies during the span of the book … maybe more.
-Some are just tiny lies like why he was late to work.
-But others are far far more serious.
+From the very beginning, everything out of his mouth is a lie.
+Heck, he even lied about his arrests to get into the Navy – saying he only had two instead of the four he really had.
+To cover up having a hangover, he lies about his mother having cancer.
+To cover up a drunken brawl with some other sailors, he lies about having a gay brother who got killed.

 Let’s just say Tyler is a very unlikable character.
-The book is heavy on the vulgarity and profanity.
-He drinks to much, he’s major homophobic, he cheats and cheats and cheats on a girl he claims to love.
+The book is heavy on vulgarity and profanity.
+He drinks too much, he’s major homophobic, and he cheats and cheats and cheats on a girl he claims to love.
 He’s just a really horrible person.

 There is absolutely nothing tolerable about this guy.

 A good romance novel typically includes passion and heat between two people.
 This book wasn’t anything like that.
-This book was about some jerk who treats woman horribly.
+This book was about some jerk who treats women horribly.